t3-oss/create-t3-app/www/src/pages/en/other-recs.md

 **For serverless WebSockets**

-If WebSockets are the primary focus of your project, you may want to consider a more traditional backend such as [Fastify](https://www.fastify.io/) (which [also works with tRPC!](https://trpc.io/docs/v10/fastify)).
+If WebSockets are the primary focus of your project, you may want to consider a more traditional back-end such as [Fastify](https://www.fastify.io/) (which [also works with tRPC!](https://trpc.io/docs/v10/fastify)).
 But for quickly adding WebSockets to a T3 App, Pusher is an excellent choice.

 - [Pusher Homepage](https://pusher.com/)